kohanyirobert/dotnet-authn/README.md

 - And after test the token like this

     - _curl -ivH "Authorization: Bearer $(dotnet user-jwts print -o token 9e0e57a1)" <http://localhost:5289/Home/UserSecret>_
-    - Where the token’s ID can be different
+    - Where the token's ID can be different

 #### WebApplication8 = API

-- This project example, without a GUI would be same as the previous _WebApplication7_ so I’ll skip it for now
+- This project example, without a GUI would be same as the previous _WebApplication7_ so I'll skip it for now

 #### WebApplication9 = API + React